jerry81/GHP/2024/mar.md

   - linux 6.9 sets record for # of git objects, over 10M
   - Geology: we are in the Holocene, time for a new geologic time: the Anthropocene?
   - MIT: fusion feasibility has been proven
+  - linux mint (ubuntu based) has HexChat
+    - creating Jargonaut to replace it - it's a chat room, not a chat bot

 3/7
 - politics